fGiordi/dashboard-next/README.md

       - [ ] Different Product Sales
       - [ ] Competitor Trends
    - [ ] You can switch between the different Campaigns to filter and display the different data sets based on the selected campaigns.
+   - [ ] You can also filter based on the month, by selecting which ever month you would like to filter the content for, it will automatically load the data.
+   - [ ] When you select a different campaign the month filter will be cleared and reset.
 - [ ] Once you get to the landing page, you should be able to filter based on the Campaign by selecting on the top left Dropdown menu which says 'Choose a Campaign'
 - [ ] The 2 Campaigns We currently have running at the moment are
    - [ ] Campaign Move(this is the default campaign selected)
-   - [ ] Campaign Shooters (you will need to select this to see the data filtered)
+   - [ ] Campaign Shooters ( you will need to select this to see the data filtered )
 - [ ] Once you start filtering between the different campaigns, you will see the 3 different graphs reflecting the data.

 ### Assumptions made
 - [ ] I did not include any APIs, I just figured let me structure my JSON data in a way that is meaningful enough for it to be consistent through different graphs.
-- [ ] I'm not using any dates in terms of createdAt order or timestamp, Im assuming my data is ordered already based on the campaigns, so in this case, I just filtering based on the selected campaigns.
+- [ ] When you select a different campaign the month filter will be cleared and reset, just so that its clear that you have selected a new data set and would like to filter based on the new data set or campaign.
 ### Design Decisions
 - [ ] I went with a conventional dashboard look and feel with this one.
 Sidebar on the left to display a consistent menu or actions to mimic different places you can go to.
 - [ ] I Have the Main Section to contain the 3 graphs and also have menus on top of the graphs to reflect realtime overview data. ( Just in case, maybe you would like to go into more detailed page, however, this is disabled for now).
 You can hover over the bordered card menu section to see.